Arlington station (MBTA): Later renovations

-On May 31, 2009, the renovated main entrances on Arlington Street temporarily reopened for public use; the Berkeley Street entrances were reverted to emergency-only exits.
+On May 31, 2009, the renovated main entrances on Arlington Street reopened for public use, and the Berkeley Street entrances were reverted to emergency-only exits.
 Panels of artwork were added to the station at the platform level.
 Designed by Ross Miller, these panels explain and celebrate the ancient Boylston Street Fishweir that had been discovered during excavations in the vicinity.